Mpox (formerly Monkeypox)

 Do I need a booster dose?

-There is no current recommendation for booster doses, even if you are exposed to mpox.
+There is no current recommendation for booster doses.

 Testing

-Here’s some information about testing for mpox.
-You can view a sex worker-friendly sexual health clinic list on our Where To Test page.
+Here is some information about testing for mpox.
+You can view our list of sex worker-friendly sexual health clinics on our Where To Test page.

 Testing Method